Tuning Static Thresholds for Datapoints

 IN THIS ARTICLE:

 Receiving too many meaningless LogicMonitor alert notifications can ultimately lead to people ignoring important alerts.
 On the other hand, not receiving a key alert could result in service downtime or even an outage.
-The key to avoiding both of these undesirable situations is to tune datapoint alert thresholds for your unique environment.
+One of the keys to avoiding both of these undesirable situations is to tune static datapoint thresholds for your unique environment.

-LogicMonitor does much of the work for you by setting default alert thresholds based on published documentation and KPIs, industry best practices, research, years of experience, and customer feedback.
-This means that, for the majority of resources you monitor via LogicMonitor's DataSources, alerts are triggered right out of the box.
+When developing DataSources, LogicMonitor does much of the work for you by setting default static datapoint thresholds based on published documentation and KPIs, industry best practices, research, years of experience, and customer feedback.
+This means that, for the majority of resources you monitor via LogicMonitor's DataSources, alerts are triggered right out of the box and are generally meaningful.

-However, it is impossible to set datapoint alert thresholds that suit every use case.
-To ensure that your alerting implementation is sufficient, without being noisy, you can continuously refine the default datapoint alert thresholds for the DataSources you are using.
+However, it is impossible for LogicMonitor to set datapoint thresholds that suit every use case.
+To ensure that your alerting implementation is sufficient, without being noisy, you can continuously refine the default datapoint thresholds for the DataSources you are using.

-Determining the Level at Which Datapoint Alert Thresholds Should Be Adjusted
+Determining the Level at Which Static Datapoint Thresholds Should Be Adjusted

 - Resource group level.
 Thresholds adjusted at the resource group level cascade down to all instances for all resources in the resource group (and its subgroups).